SamChou19815/website/sam-react-common/README.md

 - Powered by React, Material-UI, and `highlight.js`
 - Type checked and compiled by TypeScript
+- Formatted by Prettier
+- Linted by ESLint
 - Built by Yarn Workspaces
 - Workflow Automated by GitHub Actions